Get your existing app ready for HoloLens 2

-This guide is specifically tailored to help developers who have an existing Unity app for HoloLens (1st gen) to port their application for the new HoloLens 2 device.
-There are four key steps to porting a HoloLens (1st gen) Unity app to HoloLens 2.
-The sections below will detail information for each stage.
+This guide is tailored to help developers with an existing Unity application for HoloLens (1st gen) port their application for the HoloLens 2 device.
+There are four key steps to porting a HoloLens (1st gen) Unity application to HoloLens 2.

 |Step 1||Step 2||Step 3||Step 4|

 |Download latest tools||Update Unity Project||Compile for ARM||Migrate to MRTK v2|